stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Test 1/Week 06 - Mental Models and Representations.md

 > Ten questions on each test will be based on these readings.
 From the perspective of the test, your emphasis in reading these papers should be in getting a sufficient understanding of the material to answer high-level questions about the paper, as well as to be able to find answers quickly for more specific questions.

-## Section 3.4: Mental Models & Metaphor
+## Section 3.4: Mental Models And Metaphor

 > MacKenzie, I.S.
 (2013).
 Section 3.4: Mental Models & Metaphor.
 Human-Computer Interaction: An Empirical Research Perspective. (pp. 88-92).
 Waltham, MA: Elsevier.